PREVENTION OF TOOTH DECAY IN CHILDREN

 2. INDIRECT RESTORATIONS

-The indirect dental restorative procedures usually require two or more visits for completion.
-The indirect restorative fillings are fabricated outside the patient’s mouth at a dental lab.
-Some common indirect restorations are dental crowns, dental veneers, dental bridges, onlays, and inlays.
+Indirect dental restorative procedures usually require two or more visits to complete.
+These restorations are fabricated outside the patient’s mouth in a dental laboratory.
+Common types of indirect restorations include dental crowns, veneers, bridges, onlays, and inlays.